2014 Idaho elections

 A general election was held in the U.S. state of Idaho on November 4, 2014.
 All of Idaho's executive offices were up for election as well as a United States Senate seat, and both of Idaho's two seats in the United States House of Representatives.
 Primary elections were held on May 20, 2014.

+Federal

+United States Senate

+Incumbent Republican senator Jim Risch ran for re-election to a second term in office.

+Boise attorney Nels Mitchell won the Democratic nomination.